The mainstay of the orchard and, if room for only one fruit tree, then usually its an Apple

 Good cropper with an excellent, strawberry flavour.
 Attractive, deep reddish orange fruit.
 A good pollinator for other apples and all areas of the country.
 Picks in September and keeps into October.
 (Worcester, 19th century).

 Choice of rootstock determines the final height of the tree.
 Never buy a fruit tree without knowing what stock it's grafted onto.
 Many apples sold without a label are on MM106-semi-vigorous but you can never be certain.
 Certain apples are triploid types which are usually more vigorous and produce pollen which is useless.
 In other words they don't pollinate themselves or any other apple.
 Bramleys Seedling and Blenheim Orange are two examples.
 Nearby apples, either in your own garden or the near neighbours will be important to ensure a good crop.
 Also, these varieties tend to produce fruit only at the ends of their branches (tip bearers) and as such don't lend themselves to formal training like fans, espaliers or cordons.
 Better to plant them as free standing trees, not forgetting they may need a more dwarfing rootstock to compensate for the extra vigour.
 Don't forget many of the ornamental Crab-apples are good for pollination.
-These are often smaller in size but produce enough pollen to do the job.
+These are often smaller in size but produce more than enough pollen to do the job.
 Ask at the nursery for suitable varieties